SyedMustafaImam/HPCC-On-VMware-/README.md

 [root@masternode ~]# scp /etc/hosts node2:/etc/
 ```

-Except for the fingerprint of node2, node2&#39;s password is redhat.
+Except for the fingerprint of node2, node2&#39;s password is abc.123.

 Now, the, etc hosts file is configured.